(CRPS; Reflex Sympathetic Dystrophy [RSD]; Causalgia; Sympathetically Maintained Pain)

-- You may need to have your autonomic nervous system evaluated.
+You may need to have your autonomic nervous system evaluated.
 This can be done with quantitative sudomotor axon reflex test (QSART), resting sweat output (RSO), or the resting skin temperature (RST).

 Treatment aims to relieve pain and improve function.
 Early therapy may lead to better outcomes.
 In some cases, the condition goes away on its own; this is more common in children.
 Talk with your doctor about the best treatment plan for you.
 Options include: